 This unique redirection thus sends information to Google Analytics as an organic search, which in the case of DDG is not possible.
 Hence shows the results as a direct referral.

-There have been multiple issue and feature request raised with Analytics team to list the DDG site as organic.
+There have been multiple issues and feature requests raised with the Analytics team to list the DDG site as organic.
 I hope we will soon able to see the traffic listed under Organic without any setup.

 Meanwhile, you can do the few settings in the admin tab as mentioned below to make sure that DDG traffic is categorized as Organic.